YWCA Wheeling Says NO MORE to Domestic Violence

 1 “NCADV: National Coalition Against Domestic Violence.”
 The Nation’s Leading Grassroots Voice on Domestic Violence, https://ncadv.org/STATISTICS.

-• Sarah Clark works full-time at an international law firm.
+• Sarah Clark works full-time as a Marketing Manager.
 A Wheeling resident, she earned her bachelor’s from Ohio University and her master’s in communication studies from Ball State University, where she developed her passion for storytelling and skills in project management.
-In addition to writing for Weelunk, Sarah serves as a board member for Show of Hands and enjoys coaching business owners on their presentation.
+In addition to writing for Weelunk, Sarah serves as a board member for Show of Hands and enjoys coaching business owners on their presentations.
 She also provides marketing/social media services to small businesses locally.
 In her free time, she enjoys hanging out with her Dalmatian, Anakin Skywalker, and her Corgi, Ashoka Tano Skywalker.

 View all posts